fs-public/telegram-activity/README.md

 To analyze a specific Telegram group or channel, open it with Telegram Desktop and export everything (_note that some channels might automatically block you for doing so, as this action creates a very large number of requests_).
 Move the `.html` files of the export to `./data` directory.

 Results of the analysis, i.e. number of unique active users, are outputted in the console in a table breakdown based on the number of messages sent (as found within the export).
+To analyze over specific timeframe, simply include only the `.html` files corresponding to the timeframe as they are exported sequentially.
+No additional curation of the files is needed.

 An example output follows.
 This can be read as "there are 32 unique users that sent between 6-9 messages".
 Custom brackets for this output can be configured in `./src/config.ts`.